ravdy/RTP-03/class_notes/class-3.md

 ## Setup Jenkins Environmentsetup Jenkins server using terraform
-as we are setting up jenkins on docker we should install docker also we are exposing jenkins to external using nginx port number 4000
+As we are setting up jenkins on docker we should install docker also we are exposing jenkins to external using nginx port number 4000

 1. run jenkins post-install.sh file to setup docker, and docker compose
 2. to provision jenkins and nginx as a container we should have docker-compose and nginx.conf files.